criblio/collector-templates/collectors/rest/alienvault/README.md

 `<your-otx-api-key>` in the Collect Request Headers must be replaced with our Alienvault API Key

-The collector template is scheduled 5 minutes after the hour to collect updates for IoC you are subscribed to.
+The schedule (5 minutes after the hour) in this collector template, to collect updates for IoC you are subscribed to, is disabled.

 ### Event Breaker